ethereum/lahja/README.md

 ### Listening to events

-Events can be received in two different fashions.
-Both APIs are non-blocking.
+Events can be received in three different fashions.
+All APIs are non-blocking.

 **Subscribe API**